FaHaD1482/E-Shop/README.md

   - The application utilizes MySQL to store and manage user data, product information, orders, and more.

 - **User Interface:**
-  - GINA UI (version: 2.0.4.4) is employed to create a sleek and modern user interface for a pleasant user experience.
+  - GUNA UI (version: 2.0.4.4) is employed to create a sleek and modern user interface for a pleasant user experience.

 ## Getting Started